-Project/ Phase Business Objective Measurement Description Met/ Not Met Measurement Outcome All 1.1 Implement modifications to the RBDMS platform in four releases, where each release contains operational components that are immediately useable 1.1.1 Upon completion of each release, each included module is fully deployed and functioning according to documented requirements Met for Release 2-2.1 1.1.1.1 Business operations continue at current, and in some cases enhanced, levels of efficiency and flexibility with current staffing levels All 1.2 Maintain access to all legacy data 1.2.1 Upon completion of the program, access to all legacy data is available without having to access multiple systems Met for Release 2-2.1 1.2.1.1 Access to all legacy data is available and easily accessible for reporting and data analytics.
+Project/ Phase Business Objective Measurement Description Met/ Not Met Measurement Outcome All 1.1 Implement modifications to the RBDMS platform in four releases, where each release contains operational components that are immediately useable 1.1.1 Upon completion of each release, each included module is fully deployed and functioning according to documented requirements Met 1.1.1.1 Business operations continue at current, and in some cases enhanced, levels of efficiency and flexibility with current staffing levels All 1.2 Maintain access to all legacy data 1.2.1 Upon completion of the program, access to all legacy data is available without having to access multiple systems Met 1.2.1.1 Access to all legacy data is available and easily accessible for reporting and data analytics.
 Field staff will have offline access to data with Release 2.1 as a bridge to final release.
 All 1.3 Ensure the upgraded platform has increased compatibility for current and future application development and use.
-1.3.1 Upon completion of the program, the RBDMS platform will have been upgraded to meet accessibility standards according to documented requirements Future 1.3.1.1 Stakeholders will have the ability to gain access to other existing and future compatible relevant applications (i.e., the Well Finder application) All 1.4 Provide stakeholders with enhanced accessibility to the RBDMS platform through web-enabled technology 1.4.1 Upon completion of the program, access to the entire RBDMS platform is available to stakeholders anywhere there is an internet connection Met for Release 2-2.1 1.4.1.1 Stakeholders will have access to the platform from anywhere there is an internet connection.
+1.3.1 Upon completion of the program, the RBDMS platform will have been upgraded to meet accessibility standards according to documented requirements Met, work is being done to bring on Well Finder app 1.3.1.1 Stakeholders will have the ability to gain access to other existing and future compatible relevant applications (i.e., the Well Finder application) All 1.4 Provide stakeholders with enhanced accessibility to the RBDMS platform through web-enabled technology 1.4.1 Upon completion of the program, access to the entire RBDMS platform is available to stakeholders anywhere there is an internet connection Met 1.4.1.1 Stakeholders will have access to the platform from anywhere there is an internet connection.
 Field staff have implemented docker solution for offline access to agency data as a bridge to final release.
 All 2.1 Eliminate the need for manual entry of data, freeing staff up for more technical aspects of their jobs.
-2.1.1 Upon completion of the production module, there should be a reduction of hours of required data entry by approximately 80% for related forms Future 2.1.1.1 A streamlined workflow will be realized upon completion of the program.
-All Future 2.1.1.2 Improved automation of basic functions, leading to improved accuracy of information (correspondence and form letters, statistical data gathering, event tracking, improved reconciling of data)
+2.1.1 Upon completion of the production module, there should be a reduction of hours of required data entry by approximately 80% for related forms Future, work is being taken on by DMR post project framework is present.
+2.1.1.1 A streamlined workflow will be realized upon completion of the program.
+All Met, largely present with Release 3 2.1.1.2 Improved automation of basic functions, leading to improved accuracy of information (correspondence and form letters, statistical data gathering, event tracking, improved reconciling of data)

-Project/ Phase Business Objective Measurement Description Met/ Not Met Measurement Outcome All 2.2 Maintain or improve existing business functionality/ capabilities 2.2.1 Upon completion of each module, there will be no measurable loss of process efficiencies and all process changes, enhancements, and efficiencies identified for inclusion in the release are fully deployed and functioning according to documented requirements Met/As expected for Release 2-2.1 2.2.1.1 DMS business operations continue at current or improved levels of efficiency without adding staff
+Project/ Phase Business Objective Measurement Description Met/ Not Met Measurement Outcome All 2.2 Maintain or improve existing business functionality/ capabilities 2.2.1 Upon completion of each module, there will be no measurable loss of process efficiencies and all process changes, enhancements, and efficiencies identified for inclusion in the release are fully deployed and functioning according to documented requirements Met/As expected 2.2.1.1 DMS business operations continue at current or improved levels of efficiency without adding staff